Our Pastor

 "Rev. Foster’s teaching philosophy is 'in order for the 21stcentury church and to be successful it must incorporate evangelism and discipleship as integral priorities in its ministry strategies, and it is the church that has the awesome responsibility of transforming sinners into saints, the helpless into the helpful and believers into Christians'"

-Rev. Michael Anthony Foster, a native of Brundidge, Alabama was born August 02, 1971.
-After graduating from Pike County High School, he pursued a career in law enforcement where he graduated from the Alabama Advanced Criminal Justice Academy in Montgomery, Alabama.
-Rev. Foster furthered his education by graduating from the Enterprise State Community College in Enterprise, Alabama where he received an Associate Degree in Social Science, Personal Administration.
-He graduated from Troy University, in Troy, Alabama with a Bachelor's Degree in Political Science, Public Administration; he continued to enrich his learning experience by earning a Master's Degree in Criminal Justice Administration from Troy University where he later taught in the discipline as a professor.
-He graduated with an additional Master’s Degree in Theology from the University of Mobile’s School of Religion with the prestigious highest Graduate School of Christian Studies Achievement Award and with Academic Distinction Honors.
-He has recently been accepted into a Doctoral Program to further his lifelong learning dream by receiving a Doctorate of Divinity.
+Rev. Dr. Michael Anthony Foster, a native of Brundidge, Alabama, and a Pike County High School graduate.
+Dr. Foster is also a graduate of the Alabama Advanced Criminal Justice Academy in Montgomery, Alabama.
+Dr. Foster furthered his education by graduating from the Enterprise State Community College in Enterprise, Alabama where he received an Associate Degree in Social Science, Personnel Administration.
+He graduated from Troy University, in Troy, Alabama with a Bachelor’s Degree in Political Science, Public Administration; he continued to enrich his learning experience by earning a Master’s Degree in Criminal Justice Administration from Troy University, where he later taught as an adjunct professor.
+He also graduated with an additional Master’s Degree in Theology from the University of Mobile’s School of Religion with the prestigious highest Graduate School of Christian Studies Achievement Award and with Academic Distinction Honors.
+He is also a graduate of Andersonville Theological Seminary with a Doctorate of Ministry in Pastoral Leadership.
+In Dr. Foster's dissertation, he analyzed pastoral-led and committee-led leadership models to improve congregational health in the New Antioch-Bethlehem District Association in Tuscaloosa, Alabama's metropolitan area.

-Pastor Foster is married to the absolute love of his life, the former Beverly D. Kidd, he is a fanatical bible teacher, as well as a powerful and passionate gospel preacher.
-Pastor Foster has motivated and inspired thousands throughout the length and breadth of this country.
+Dr. Foster is happily married to the love of his life, Beverly D. Foster.
+He is a devoted Bible teacher and a fervent gospel preacher.
+Dr. Foster has motivated and inspired thousands throughout the length and breadth of this country.
 He believes the Bible in its entirety, he believes we can have what it says we can have, be what it says we can be, and do what it says we can do.
 Through the Anointing of God’s Precious Holy Spirit, Pastor Foster has a unique gift of reaching the young and inspiring the old leaving them saying “Preach Michael Foster!”

 PASTOR FOSTER’S THEOLOGY AND PHILOSOPHY OF PREACHING